Nick Kyrgios: Controversial incidents

 During a match at the 2015 Rogers Cup, Kyrgios generated considerable controversy for insults he directed at Stan Wawrinka in the middle of the match.
-Kyrgios, speaking aloud but not directly to Wawrinka, said: "Kokkinakis banged your girlfriend.
-Sorry to tell you that, mate".
-Microphones also picked up Kyrgios saying under his breath that Wawrinka, 30 at the time, was "banging 18-year-olds".
+During play, Kyrgios' voice was picked up by the on-court microphone telling Wawrinka, "Kokkinakis banged your girlfriend; sorry to tell you that, mate," a lewd reference to fellow pro Thanasi Kokkinakis and Wawrinka's girlfriend at the time, WTA player Donna Vekic.
 After the match, Wawrinka said he found the comments "unacceptable" and urged action be taken against Kyrgios.